normanarnold492/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Using a planning tool like Trello or Asana can help keep you organized and on track.
 Planning ahead will also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
  （108个字符）

+# 2024-02-23
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+3. Set deadlines for each task and prioritize them based on their importance and urgency.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+5. Take regular breaks to avoid burnout and maintain focus.
+6. Stay up-to-date with the latest programming technologies and tools to stay competitive in the job market.
+7. Don'ts: procrastinate, avoid difficult problems, or rely on others to do your job for you.